profumato4/Briscola/README.md

 ```

 - __Login & Register__: JBriscola implements a robust login and registration system, allowing users to create and manage their personal accounts.
 This system is integrated with a 24-hour online MySQL database, ensuring the security and accessibility of user data.
-All managed by the `Login`, `Register`, `Database` classes which are always accessible within the `Main` directory.
+All managed by the `Login`, `Register`, `Database` classes which are always accessible within the `main` directory.

 - __Leaderboard__: For competitive users, JBriscola offers a simple leaderboard with the name of the 5 players with the most match wins, which tracks the best players and their performances in the game.
 This adds an element of competition and challenge, encouraging users to improve their skills and climb the leaderboards.